-Once you have the brand core in place and your business grows, you will naturally begin to consider making your brand more attractive.
-Most successful brands are built around a story that contains a more profound purpose that explains why the business exists.
+Most successful mobile app brands are built around a story that contains a more profound purpose that explains why the business exists.
 Such stories often have strong emotions and inspire others to action.
-(You can learn more about this in Simon Sinek’s influential book “Start with Why”.)
+(You can learn more about this in Simon Sinek’s influential book Start with Why.)

 You can view the video here:

 Brand activities encompass targeted marketing efforts aimed at building awareness.
 It is at this stage, the final layer of mobile app branding, where budget allocation begins to play a significant role.

 Here are two extreme examples to illustrate the point: building your brand can be achieved through relatively inexpensive community events, as Finimize has done, or through costly feature films like Angry Birds.